digipost/signering-docs/source/client-integration/buy-enterprise-certificates.rst

    .. group-tab:: Buypass

-    A test certificate can be bought from Buypass, on either their `Norwegian <https://www.buypass.no/produkter/virksomhetssertifikat-esegl/bestill-testsertifikat-vid-europa>`__ or `English <https://www.buypass.com/products/eseal--and-enterprise-certificate/Order-Test-Enterprise-Certificate-for-Europe>`__ site.
+    A test certificate can be bought from Buypass, on either their `Norwegian <https://www.buypass.no>`__ or `English <https://www.buypass.com>`__ site.
+Look for "Virksomhetssertifikat" (no) or "Enterprise certificate" (en), and there should be options for both ordering new ones, or renewing previously bought certificates.
+If given a choice, please select *Standard sertifikat/Standard Certificate*.

     When buying an enterprise certificate from Buypass, you will receive two emails.
 You should only use the certificate from the email that includes the *private key*.
 This is the email that contains two *.p12* files.
 The two files have different serial numbers, and these refer to certificates used for authentication and encryption (*autentisering og kryptering*) and signature (*signering*).
 Only the certificate marked for authentication and encryption is applicable to use for integrating with the Posten signering API.